 Treatments for aortic dissection

 Treatment depends on which part of the aorta is affected.
-It can involve surgery and medicines to lower your blood pressure and reduce your heart rate.
-You might need an aortic valve replacement or a coronary bypass.
+It can involve surgery and medicines to lower the blood pressure and reduce the heart rate.
+Some people need an aortic valve replacement or a coronary bypass.

 Preventing aortic dissection